Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Markov partition and transfer operator

 since for all $k$ with $ 1 \leq k \leq n$

-where the notation $\hb_{a,b}^{(k)}$ is introduced in (\ref{eq:hk}).
 Hence, in the exponential term the parameter $w$ will be used for the study of probabilistic limit theorems below in \S\ref{sec:clt}.
 Further the parameter $s$ attached to the Jacobian determinant will play a role in the study of Hausdorff dimensions in \S\ref{sec:diophantine}. \end{rem}